 For smartphones, geo-fencing is generally defined within the code of a mobile app which then uses the location services for the technology of geofence to work.
 Take the example of a museum app which is geo-fenced to deliver the information of the every object, article or collection when the user reaches close to it.

-The geofence can also be set by end-users when they reach close to particular locations.
-They can use apps having this capabilities and set alerts in the app.
+The geofence can also be set by end-users when they reach close to a particular location.
+They can use apps having these capabilities and set alerts in the app.
 When they will reach closer to that location, the app will notify them with the message they fed into for that location.

 Beyond mobile apps, geo-fencing can be used to control and track vehicles which are carrying operations for shipping industry, cattle in dairy and farms and a lot more.
 The drone industry is already using the geo-fencing technology so that no aircraft can fly out of the set boundaries or enter in the restricted areas like monuments, towers and government buildings.

 - Social networking: There can be great uses of geo-fencing in social networking.
 One most notable example set by the app Snapchat with its location based filters, stickers and other sharable content.